 Summer is approaching and harsh North winds gave way to a gentle warm breeze.
 For those of you visiting Ojika in summer, you are in for a treat!

-With crystal clear gentle waters, warm sand under your feet, and an absence of beachgoers Ojika’s beach retreat is a real treat!
+When talking about the beautiful beaches in Japan, most of us may think of Okinawa.
+In Ojika, however, we often hear visitors praising the beauty of our secluded beaches that don’t lose to that of Okinawa.
+With crystal clear, gentle waters, warm sand under your feet, and an absence of beachgoers Ojika’s beach retreat is a real treat.

 Kakinohama beach in summer is nothing short of paradise.
 The breathtaking sea of the most beautiful turquoise and emerald shades will make you want to stay here forever.
 The beach is equipped with showers (cold water only) and toilets.
 There is also a shaded area where you can take a break from the hot summer sun.